255BITS/FET-RhythmIQ/app/README.md

 - `created_at`: DateTime, when the song was created
 - `status`: String, the current status of the song (e.g., "generating", "complete")
 - `details`: JSON, additional details about the song
-- `tags`: JSON, tags associated with the song

 ## Available CSS styles